 A “pure platinum” band has at least 95% platinum, and should be stamped to indicate its purity, typically in the form of a parts-per-thousand number.
 For example, a piece with 90% platinum and 10% alloys would be marked “900” or “900PLT,” to indicate 900 parts platinum out of a 1000.

 Its high cost makes it a luxe choice, but its durability makes it a sensible choice.
 Platinum is one of the strongest precious metals in the world.
 Platinum rings will show minimal—if any—signs of wear and tear even if they are worn everyday.
-If your ring is going to take a lot of wear and tear, platinum is an ideal (and practical) investment.
+If your ring is going to take a lot of wear and tear, platinum is one of the most durable men’s wedding bands.